Local Expert Guest

 Hop on the St. Johns River Taxi at Friendship Park along the Southbank and cruise to the Northbank; you can even bypass traffic during Jags games by taking the taxi across the river to Met Park, which runs up to three hours after the game.
-The company also offers a range of sunset tours, eco tours and trips to the Jacksonville Zoo & Gardens.
+The company offers a range of sunset tours, eco tours and neighborhood tours.
 Or charter the taxi for private groups and events.
 Now and Zen Sailing Charters offers day sails on the St. Johns River, too.
 Either sail under Buckman Bridge or head farther south toward Green Cove Springs and Doctors Lake.

 Ready to find your Zen?
 Choose between a Kayak Yoga class and a Meditation Paddle and instantly feel at peace in the water.
 Adventure Kayak Florida has a tour for every interest, whether it’s their full moon paddle, half-day tour, or one of their overnight adventures.
 Beginners are recommended to start at Hanna Park, which spans 60 acres of freshwater and also a prime bird spotting locale.
 Navigate the lake in a single or double-seat kayak, or a canoe for the entire family.
 Guided kayak tours offer a variety of options for fitness, ecotourism, romance, and fishing.
 Choose from ocean kayaking, where you can catch a glimpse of dolphins, sea turtles, and cast a reel.
 Or glide through the exotic wilderness of Jacksonville’s surrounding creeks, rivers, and marshes on an eco-tour.

 Fishing is in season no matter the time of year, and when inshore fishing is at its peak, there’s no better fish to catch and eat.
 There are plenty of lookout spots along the vast stretch of the St. Johns River, the Intracoastal Waterway and the inlets.